paa-li/glossary/README.md

 ## What

-[entry.csv](https://github.com/paa-li/glossary/blob/main/entry.csv) is the CSV file that behaves as a database for the [glossary](https://paa.li/glossary/) page of Paa.Li.
+[entry.csv](https://github.com/paa-li/glossary/blob/main/entry.csv) is the CSV file that behaves as a database for the [glossary](https://paa.li/glossary/) page of PaaLi.

-We welcome any feedback.
+We sincerely appreciate any constructive feedback.

 ## Rules